NevVerVer/DBS-Gym/README.md

 </p>
 <p align="center">
-<em>How different rotational activity locates in Gyration Plane </em>
+<em>Example of how usual high-frequency DBS works in the environment. </em>
 </p>